following Jesus in a violent world

 violence as entertainment

 From the gladiator games of ancient Rome to the one hundred and six killings graphically depicted in the movie Rambo III, violence has always played a role in mass entertainment.
 But there’s a growing consensus that, in recent years, something about violence in our media has changed.
-Television, videogames, music, and film have increased their violent content, especially that content aimed at the most impressionable among us—our children.
+Television, video games, music, and film have increased their violent content, especially that content aimed at the most impressionable among us—our children.

 Almost 30 years ago, the U.S. Surgeon General warned Americans about the negative effect of television violence on the emotions and behaviors of children.
 One recent study shows that 61% of TV programming contains violence, with children’s programming being the most violent.
 Over 1,000 studies have attested to a casual connection between media violence and aggressive behavior in children.
 Young children are likely to imitate what they see on TV, particularly if the behavior is performed by an attractive role model and is either rewarded or goes unpunished.